XRoute Environment: A Novel Reinforcement Learning Environment for Routing: Background of detailed routing

-\begin{itemize} \item Open Constraint: All pins of each net need to be fully connected.
-If any pin in a net is disconnected, the net will be considered as an open net. \item Short Constraint: A via metal or wire metal of one net cannot overlap with via metal, wire metal, obstacle, or pin of another net, or the intersection part are the short area. \item Spacing Rules: The spacing rules specifies the required spacing between two objects.
-Parallel run length (PRL) spacing defines the spacing requirement for two metal objects with PRL (i.e., the projection length between them).
+\begin{itemize} \item Open constraint: All pins of each net need to be fully connected.
+If any pin in a net is disconnected, the net will be considered as an open net. \item Short constraint: A via metal or wire metal of one net cannot overlap with via metal, wire metal, obstacle, or pin of another net, or the intersection part are the short area. \item Spacing rules: The spacing rules specifies the required spacing between two objects as shown in Figrue \ref{fig:design_rule_constraints}.
+Parallel run length (PRL) spacing in Figure \ref{fig:constraint_prl} defines the spacing requirement for two metal objects with PRL (i.e., the projection length between them).
 End of line (EOL) indicates that an edge that is shorter than eolWidth.
-EOL edge requires spacing greater than or equal to eolSpace beyond the EOL anywhere within eolWithin distance.
-Cut Spacing specifies the minimum spacing allowed between via cuts on the same net or different nets.
-Corner-to-Corner (CtC) spacing specifies the required spacing between a convex corner and any edges.
-It is triggered when the parallel run length between two objects is less than or equal to 0. \item Minimum Area: All polygons on the layer must have an area that is greater than or equal to minimum area. \end{itemize}
+EOL edge requires spacing greater than or equal to eolSpace beyond the EOL anywhere within eolWithin distance, as Figrue \ref{fig:constraint_eol} shows.
+Adjacent cut spacing in Figure \ref{fig:constraint_cut} specifies the minimum spacing allowed between via cuts that are less than cutWithin distance on the same net or different nets.
+Corner-to-corner (CtC) spacing specifies the required spacing between a convex corner and any edges.
+It is triggered when the parallel run length between two objects is less than or equal to 0, as shown in Figure \ref{fig:constraint_ctc}. \item Minimum area: All polygons on the layer must have an area that is greater than or equal to minimum area. \end{itemize}

 There are several preference metrics generally used to evaluate a detailed routing solution for better timing, routability and manufacturability, such as routing guide honoring, wrong-way routing, off-track routing et al.